 Lake Michigan College offers a variety of services to help students and community members prepare for the future.
 Career Services maintains an on-line job board free of charge to employers and job seekers, and posts the jobs in strategic locations listing a variety of available part-time and full-time local jobs.
-In addition, the Career and Transfer Center provides resources to help individuals choose or reaffirm the career best suited to their interests and talents, assists individuals with Cover Letter and Resume Writing and Interviewing Skills and presents these topics as workshops and in-class presentations.
-The Career Center facilitates the Work Study program, assists students with Transfer and Articulation and is responsible for helping students who are struggling to access State benefits and wrap-around services.
+In addition, the Career and Transfer Center provides resources to help individuals choose or reaffirm the career best suited to their interests and talents, assists individuals with cover letter and resume writing and interviewing skills and presents these topics as workshops and in-class presentations.
+The Career Center also facilitates the Work Study program, assists faculty with articulation agreements and assists students with transferring to universities with minimal loss of credit.
 The Career Center has established a laptop loan program where students can borrow a laptop for two weeks at a time and/or TI-84 and TI-34 calculators and digital recorders at no charge to them for the whole semester.
 As the Career and Transfer Center broadens its services and the number of students served, additional space needs are being identified.